Prerequisites

 1. Install Stably Playwright SDK

-Update your project dependencies to use Stably’s Playwright SDK instead of the standard Playwright package:package.json
+Update your project dependencies to use Stably’s Playwright SDK alongside Playwright:package.json and lock file to your repository.

 2. Update Test Imports

-Replace all imports from@playwright/test
+Replace all imports from@playwright/test with @stablyai/playwright-test in your test files:

 3. Configure GitHub Secrets